-Roma and Mexico’s Very Own Alfonso Cuarón Posted by Karoly Molina on Jan 17, 2019 in Entertainment
+Roma and Mexico’s Very Own Alfonso Cuarón Posted by Karoly Molina on Jan 17, 2019 in Uncategorized

 Who has not heard about Netflix’s latest movie Roma?
 There has been so much talk of the movie and of its director Alfonso Cuarón, of the awards received and of the great movie it is.
 I recently saw the movie and was taken back by the story as much as by the amazing photography involved.
 Every shot was a masterpiece!
 Una verdadera obra de arte!